 Configuring for SAML Authentication

 Chef Manage is deprecated and no longer under active development.
 It is supported on Chef Automate installations up to version 1.8 and replaced by Chef Automate 2.0.
 Contact your Chef account representative for information about upgrading your system.
-See our documentation to learn more about Chef Automate 2.
+See our Automate documentation to learn more about Chef Automate 2.

 This document is no longer maintained.

-Chef Manage can support logging in users via SAML authentication.
+Chef Manage can support logging in users using SAML authentication.
 In order to do so, there must be a Chef Automate Server that is configured to act as a SAML Identity Provider (IdP).
 When the Chef Automate Server is configured to do so, it will provide an OpenID Connect (OIDC) protocol end-point that Chef Manage can use to initiate authentication.

 Configuring Chef Manage